AndrewJBateman/angular-tensorflow-notes/README.md

 ## :clipboard: Status & To-Do List

-* Status: not compiling due to 3 errors
+* Status: not compiling due to errors from tensorflow update to v2
 * To-Do: Correct: Namespace has no exported member, loadModel does not exist.., fromPixels does not exist.

 ## :clap: Inspiration